drivs/hellolinux/guide.md

 Show when to use redirection.
 For example, their fsx script might be reading from stdin, then redirection could be a good thing to use.
 STDIN should come from this file.

+### Redirecting STDOUT

+Just like the STDIN can be redirected, the STDOUT can be redirected as well.
+Say we want

 ## Links